 It’s probably not even 14C the water now in the summer.
 I wouldn’t go into the water now.’

 Sensible lad.
 I see grown men and boys walking back, shivering as they enter the hothouse.
 It’s one of 3 public sauna houses in Tampere.
 A mere 5 euros gets you access.
-I’ve been to saunas in my local gym so I am expect a slightly, snot inducing steamy affair.
+I’ve been to saunas in my local gym so I am expecting a snot inducing steamy affair.
 However what I had not reckoned with, is the hardiness of the Finns.

 Everyone’s sucking it up so I stick with it.
 I maybe didn’t want to be perceived as the foreign ‘jessie.’
-After a few minutes, it’s getting not any better.
+After a few minutes, it’s not getting any better.
 Ville seems to be toiling in the heat so we finally bail and walk into the fresh cool lakeside air.
 It’s only then that I feel the beauty of the whole exercise.
 Pain and then pleasure.
 It’s like a warm but chilled blanket of happiness, the air, tousling my eyebrows and tufts of my hair.
 I can feel the endorphins pouring out.
 I am on a natural high.
-Ville then cranks out of his rucksack magically a pair of chilled beers.
+Ville then cranks out of his rucksack a pair of chilled beers.
 I sip on that and feel heavenly bliss.

 The Finns now how to relax in style.